webplatform/docs-wpd/Getting_Started/index.md

 == Creating a new page ==

 Great, you have an idea for a new page you want to create, and you've determined the canonical URL where the content should live.
-For details on how to choose your page's URL, see [[WPD:Architecture|the architecture page]].
+For details on how to choose your page's URL, see [[WPD:Topic Hierarchy |the Topic hierarchy page]].
 The next step is to use the New Page form to create your page from the proper template, and at the proper URL.

 '''Steps for creating a new page'''